spatialthoughts/qgis-tutorials/source/docs/sampling_raster_data.rst

 --------------------

-Given a raster grid of maximum temperature in the US, we need to extract the maximum temperature at all urban areas and also the average maximum temperature for each county.
+Given a raster grid of maximum temperature in the US, we need to extract the temperature at all urban areas and also calculate the average temperature for each county in the US.

 Other skills you will learn
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^